fduda/p3dst/trunk/Aquila/readme.txt

 - No OpenGL interface, but more than one idea is stolen from OpenGL.
 All default matrices and transformations are created the way like OpenGL does.
 - Every buffer is a texture, every texture is a buffer.
 You can modify and access them whenever you like.
-- The rasterizer tries to ressemble a todays GPU pipeline.
+- The rasterizer tries to reassemble a todays GPU pipeline.
 Therefore there is a vertex program and a fragment program.
 - All internal calculations are device independant.
 In a final step it is possible (but not necessary) to convert a texture into an image, and display or save this image.
 - No restrictions.
 Use whatever texture size you like, rectangular or not does not matter.
 Your vertex program and framgent can have as many uniforms, varyings and "instructions" as you like.
 - You have to restrict yourself or you write a shader that never would run on a GPU.